LxttleSplat42U/Holo3D_Base/README.md

 # Holo3D_Base
 Code for the main fan fase ESP32 (C6), which hosts the WebSocket server for all of the 3D Holographic fan displays

+For a step-by-step assembly guide, please refer to the `Build.md` file

 # Video Showcase #1: Safety E-Stop
 The mobile companion application includes an Emergency Safety Stop, which can be enabled by pressing the "Enable Fan E-Stop" button on the mobile application.